gutlessCGH/RONBM/README.md

 ![Indicators Preview](indicators.jpg)

+The 'color_icons' folder contains darkened icons with slightly muted colors.
+If that's your preference, copy it into the icons folder to overwrite the monochrome icons.

 ### Setting Custom Icons

 If the specific icon isn't automatically applied for a distro, the easiest solution is just to rename the correct one to os_linux.png or os_unknown.png.